 Finding the right color to outfit your new 2018 Mustang in can be difficult.
-Especially if you’re sitting there with an order sheet and not sure what they car may look like till it’s already being unloaded off the truck for you.
-With that said, let CJ’s help you find the right color for your new Mustang.
+Especially if you’re sitting there with an order sheet and not sure what the car may look like till it’s already being unloaded off the truck for you.
+Let CJ’s help you find the right color for your new Mustang.

 |RR||Ruby Red Tint|

 Some people out there are neutral color type people when it comes to Mustangs.
 With Ingot Silver Mustangs, the right aftermarket parts can make them look incredibly aggressive!
 We’re sure that Roush will be coming out with a host of options to add onto your 2018 Mustang like a hood scoop, spoiler, heat extractors, side scoops and more.
 All of which can add that aggressive, yet tasteful touch to any Ingot Silver 2018 Mustang.

 Kona Blue has been around on the Ford Mustang since the 2010 model year.
 Being a popular blue for a few years until Deep Impact Blue made it’s debut in 2013 with the S197 refresh, Kona Blue was longed for by many enthusiasts when the 2015 Mustang made its appearance on the Detroit Auto Show floor.
 Ford listened and offered Kona Blue as one of the two special colors for the 2015 Mustang Limited Edition cars, paired with Wimbledon White.
 Here we are in 2018 and Kona Blue is going to happily be offered as a standard color - and we couldn’t be happier!